National Association of Legislative Information Technology ByLaws and Standing Orders

 b.
 Professional Development Seminar Fund: Provides for monitoring and reporting on the Professional Development Seminar Fund which NCSL has granted to NALIT.

 c.
-NALIT Website: Provides for the development of NALIT website guidelines and responsibility for maintaining the NALIT website under those guidelines.
+NALIT Website: Provides for oversight of the NALIT website.

 d.
 Appointment of Standing Committees: Provides for the procedures to appoint standing committees when necessary.